koordinator-sh/koordinator/docs/proposals/scheduling/20220722-multi-hierarchy-elastic-quota-management.md

 3. The "borrowed-quotas" share the resources by allocation proportion.

 4. If the new "runtime" is larger than "request", there will be new resources which can be lent to the rest "borrowed-quotas".

+It is very difficult to manage the weight of thousands of quota groups in a company.
+Therefore, we need to set a default value for the "shared-weight".
+According to our experience in online operations, using max as the default "shared-weight" of the quota group can satisfy most scenarios.
+In this way, "max" has both the meaning of resource ceiling and allocation proportion: the larger the "max" is, the more resources it wants.
+For individual special scenarios, the resource administrator can adjust the weight.

 It must be pointed out that if the cluster resources suddenly decrease due to node failure, the sum of "min" may be greater than the total resources of the cluster.
 If this case happens, we can't grantee "min" of each quota group actually.